-When you have your keyword or keyword phrase you just type it or paste in to the search box.
+When you have your keyword phrase, type it or paste it into the search box.

-I will use my previous example of what are the best fishing reels?.
+I will use my previous example, ‘What are the best fishing reels?’.

-The last metric says that in Google Adwords the cost of each click would be about 15 cents.
+The last metric is the cost of each click you would have to pay Google.

-The graph shows us the volume search over a period of one year.
-You can see that this keyword seems to be seasonal.
-There are peaks in the months from April to September.
-The rest of the year is quite flat.
+The graph shows the volume of searches for this phrase over one year.
+This keyword is seasonal, there are peaks in the months from April to September.

 This is what I get after clicking on keyword ideas.